jibinmathew69/LWW-Element-Set/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

-#### Note :
+<b>Note :</b> The code exploits the internal GIL available for built-in datatypes in Python and achieves,

-The code exploits the internal GIL available for built-in datatypes in Python and achieves, further sychronization using `RLock()` in Python.
+further sychronization using `RLock()` in Python.

  #### Future Improvements